Siri (given name)

 The Faroese equivalent is Sirið; the ð is not pronounced; the spelling without ð is also common.

 To a lesser extent it is also used in Denmark.

-Siri, a virtual assistant created by Apple Inc., derives its name from the Scandinavian name Siri, inspired by creator Dag Kittlaus's Norwegian heritage.
+Siri, the virtual assistant created by Adam Cheyer and Dag Kittlaus in 2007, and acquired by Apple Inc. in 2010, derives its name from the Scandinavian name Siri, inspired by creator Dag Kittlaus's Norwegian heritage.

 Seeri is also very common word in rural Punjab and it means a person who is paid to assist in farming.